 Issue: Drowning in swimming pools

-In 2018, drowning was the third-leading cause of injury-related death to Canadian children aged 14 years and younger.
+Drowning is the third-leading cause of injury-related death to Canadian children aged 14 years and younger.
 A significant proportion of drownings involve swimming pools:

 • The majority of non-fatal drowning cases in Canada occur in swimming pools.